GrossDesignCo/concordance-app-poc/public/scripture/ezekiel/ezekiel-1/ezekiel-1.englishNatural.md

 and brightness to it all-around, and from its midst like an eye of the glowing-metal from the midst of the fire.

-And from its midst a likeness of four living-things;
+And from its midst a likeness of four living-beings;
 and this their appearance,
 a likeness of human to them.